jmlittle2/Export-To-JSON/README.md

 # Description

-This sample application demonstrates how to extract Revit data on your BIM360 account, into an excel spreadsheet and JSON.
-The sample code demonstates 3-legged OAuth to BIM360, a simple viewer extension and code to handle Revit meta-data and format it into an excel spreadsheet file.
+This application demonstrates how to extract Revit data on your BIM360 account, into an excel spreadsheet and JSON.
+The code demonstates 3-legged OAuth to BIM360, a simple viewer extension and code to handle Revit meta-data and format it into an excel spreadsheet file and JSON source file.

 ### Live version